huozhi/bunchee/README.md

   </a>
 </p>

-Bunchee can help you to bundle your library into one file with zero configuration.
-It's built on top of rollup and SWC ⚡️.

-Let you focus on writing code and can generate multiple types of module (CommonJS, ESModules) at the same time.
+Bunchee makes bundling your library into one file effortless, with zero configuration required.
+It is built on top of Rollup and SWC ⚡️, allowing you to focus on writing code and generating multiple module types (CommonJS, ESModules) simultaneously.

 ## Installation